Well begun is half done

 |[S]||[X] = 0||[X] = 10||[X] = 28||[X] = 60||[X] = 110||[X] = 200|

-We inspect now the dependencies of the kinetic parameters on modifier concentration. kcatapp and Kmapp taken from Table 2 are used to calculated (1/kcat)app, (kcat/Km)app, and (Km/kcat)app (Table 3).
+We inspect now the dependencies of the kinetic parameters on modifier concentration. kcatapp and Kmapp taken from Table 2 are used to calculate (1/kcat)app, (kcat/Km)app, and (Km/kcat)app (Table 3).
 The data are plotted below as a function of modifier concentration and commented.
 These plots are useful for the preliminary calculation of the kinetic parameters (this page) and for performing a systematic diagnosis of the kinetic mechanism of the modifier (Concentration dependence of parameters).

 Table 3.
 Kinetic parameters and derived expressions.